prrvchr/OAuth2OOo/README.md

   - `dpkg -s python3-cffi-backend` (to know if the python3-cffi-backend package is installed)
   - `sudo apt install python3-cffi` (to install the python3-cffi package if needed)

-OpenOffice on Linux and LibreOffice under Windows are not subject to these malfunctions.
+OpenOffice on Linux and LibreOffice on Windows are not subject to these malfunctions.

 ## Install: